-We feel strongly that all of us must step up to act in support of efforts led by Black, Indigenous, and people of color.
+Motivated both by Ricardo Salvador’s 2019 Expo keynote to expand our perceptions of racial equity and its role in agriculture, food systems, and food access, and by the racial and pandemic-related events of 2020, AERO committed to reevaluating our understanding of race and the role of structural and institutional racism in our country and our food systems.
+We are recognizing our own oversights and feel strongly that all of us must step up to act in support of efforts led by Black, Indigenous, and people of color.
 Simultaneously, we must do our own work to listen, reflect, and learn.

-AERO empowers communities to nurture and promote a more sustainable Montana; work that emphasizes resilient communities and food systems.
-But resilient communities cannot truly exist if inequality and racism persist unchallenged or ignored.
+AERO’s mission is to empower communities to nurture and promote a more sustainable Montana for all; work that emphasizes resilient communities and food systems.
+But resilient communities are not achievable if inequality and racism persist unchallenged or ignored.

-We respectfully invite you to join us on a personal learning journey: the 21-Week Challenge.
+We hope you choose to join us on this year’s personal learning journey: the 21-Week Challenge: 2021.

 The Challenge, originally designed and hosted by Food Solutions New England 21-Day Racial Equity Habit Building Challenge, is shared with organizations and individuals in a 21-Day framework.
 We have chosen to adapt the original Challenge into a 21-WEEK Learning Journey to allow participants to dive more deeply.